New Mountain Finance: Steady Ship For Steady Dividend

 |

-Source: Factset
+Source: FactSet

-Institutional % of Float continues to be around 40-50%, while insiders % of Float still hovers around 10%.
+Institutional % of float continues to be around 40-50%, while insiders % of float still hovers around 10%.
 Both are still strong indicators that this is a stock that management and institutions have invested in.

 Below I provide an update comparing NMFC vs. similar-sized peers (>$1B BDCs).